-Apart from this example though, it’s very difficult to find legal requirements for white water rafting minimum ages; river rafting appears to be a loosely-regulated activity, and it’s largely left up to the rafting companies to determine.
+Apart from this example though, it’s very difficult to find legal requirements for white water rafting minimum ages; river rafting is a loosely-regulated activity, and it’s largely left up to the rafting companies to determine age requirements.

 Even if participants sign a waiver, companies can still be subject to civil liability if they aren’t accurately assessing the appropriate age ranges for their rafting trips.
 As stated above, there are usually plenty of rafting trip options that are appropriate for all age ranges and skill levels.
 Normally, tour guide companies are happy to help their customers choose the right ones for the ages in their family.